Free modules with isomorphic duals: Abstract

 \section{Abstract}

-Let $M,N$ be free modules over a Noetherian commutative ring $R$ and let $F$ be a field whose cardinality $\mathrm{card}(F)$ does not exceed the continuum.
-We prove the following : \\ $\mathbf{1)}$ The assertion that [Any two $F$-vector spaces with isomorphic duals are isomorphic] is equivallent to the $\mathsf{ICF}$ (Injective continium function) hypothesis and it is a non-decidable statement in $\mathsf{ZFC}$. \\ $\mathbf{2)}$ If the dual of $M$ is a projective $R$-module and $\mathrm{rank}_R(M)$ is infinite then the ring $R$ is Artinian.\\ $\mathbf{3)}$ If $R$ is Artinian and $\tmop{card}(R)$ does not exceed the continuum then the the dual of $M$ is free.\\ $\mathbf{4)}$ If $M,N$ have isomorphic duals then they are themselves isomophic, when $R$ is a non-Artinian ring that is either Hilbert or countable.\\ $\mathbf{5)}$ If $R$ is a non-local domain then $R$ is a half-slender ring.\\ $\mathbf{6)}$ If $R$ is Artinian ring and it's cardinality $\mathrm{card}(R)$ does not exceed the continuum then the assertion that [any two free $R$-modules with isomorphic duals are isomorphic] is non-decidable in $\mathsf{ZFC}$.\\ $\mathbf{7)}$ If $R$ is a domain and $\mathrm{rank}_R(M)$ is infinite then the Goldie dimension of the dual of $M$ is equal to it's cardinality . \\ $\mathbf{8)}$ If $R$ is a complex affine algebra whose corresponding affine variety has no isolated points then [any two projective $R$-modules with isomorphic duals are themselves isomorphic]. \\ $\mathbf{9)}$ Let $V$ be an $F$-vector space of infinite dimension $\lambda$.
-The dimension of it's dual is $2^{\lambda}$. \\ We also prove that if the powersets of two given sets have equal cardinalities then there is a bijection from the one powerset to the other that preserves the symmetric difference of sets.\\
+Let $M,N$ be free modules over a Noetherian commutative ring $R$ and let $F$ be a field such that $\mathrm{card}(F)$ does not exceed the continuum.
+Then : \\ $\mathbf{(1)}$ The assertion that [Any two $F$-vector spaces with isomorphic duals are isomorphic] is equivallent to the $\mathsf{ICF}$ (Injective continium function) hypothesis and it is a non-decidable statement in $\mathsf{ZFC}$. \\ $\mathbf{(2)}$ If the dual of $M$ is a projective $R$-module and $\mathrm{rank}_R(M)$ is infinite then the ring $R$ is Artinian.\\ $\mathbf{(3)}$ If $R$ is Artinian and $\tmop{card}(R)$ does not exceed the continuum then the the dual of $M$ is free.\\ $\mathbf{(4)}$ Assume that $R$ is a non-Artinian ring that is either Hilbert or countable.
+Then $:$ \\ $\mathrm{(a)}$ If $M,\, N$ have isomorphic duals then they are themselves isomophic \\ $\mathrm{(b)}$ Any free direct summand of the dual of $M$ is finitely gernerated, if $\mathrm{Card}(R)$ is not $\omega$-measurable.\\ $\mathrm{(c)}$ If $R$ is connected and both $\mathrm{Card}(R)$, $\mathrm{rank}_R(M)$ are not $\omega$-measurable then [Any direct summand of the dual of $M$ that is not finitely generated is a dual of a free $R$-module].\\ $\mathbf{(5)}$ If $R$ is a non-local domain then $R$ is a half-slender ring.\\ $\mathbf{(6)}$ If $R$ is Artinian ring and it's cardinality $\mathrm{card}(R)$ does not exceed the continuum then the assertion that [any two free $R$-modules with isomorphic duals are isomorphic] is non-decidable in $\mathsf{ZFC}$.\\ $\mathbf{(7)}$ If $R$ is a domain and $\mathrm{rank}_R(M)$ is infinite then the Goldie dimension of the dual of $M$ is equal to it's cardinality . \\ $\mathbf{(8)}$ If $R$ is a complex affine algebra whose corresponding affine variety has no isolated points then [any two projective $R$-modules with isomorphic duals are themselves isomorphic]. \\ $\mathbf{(9)}$ Let $V$ be an $F$-vector space of infinite dimension $\lambda$.
+The dimension of it's dual is $2^{\lambda}$. \\